Dinesh007U/SpringBootApplicationAssignment/README.md

-# SpringBootApplicationAssignment
+# SpringBootApplicationProject
-This project is a first assignment for creating a Spring Boot Applications
+This project is the first assignment for creating a Spring Boot Applications

-Assignment :
+Project :

 The objective is for you to learn and then work on an assignment with below requirements
 > Create a SpringBoot application with CRUD REST APIs for Customer entity